x1angli/priority-n-productivity/using_latex.md

 #### pythontex
 The pythontex package allows one to display, execute, and execute & display code in LaTeX.
 It was originally written for python but now supports quite a few languages.

+#### TikZ
+TikZ and PGF are TeX packages for creating graphics programmatically.
+TikZ is build on top of PGF and allows you to create sophisticated graphics in a rather intuitive and easy manner
+Note: julia code via pythontex can also generates TikZ.

 ## What online editors are there?

 There are a bunch of online TeX editors/IDEs: OverLeaf, ShareLaTeX